Retrobute/PSO_FL_SIM/README.md

 In Black Box PSO, each particle represents a vector of AgTrainer client IDs, defining their placement order in the hierarchy.
 This setup enables efficient optimization and a flexible system design, ultimately reducing training and processing time delays.

 ### Fitness function
-Since our problem is a maximization problem, the objective is to maximize the value of -1 × total_processing_delay.
+Since our problem is a minimization problem, the objective is to maximize the value of -1 × total_processing_delay.

 ## Simulation Process 💻
 1. Generate the hierarchy of clients.